 Garnet is famous for its metaphysical properties.
-One of its main features is its ability to revitalize, purify or balance energy.
+One of its main features is its ability to revitalize, purify, or balance energy.
 As a result, it is a gemstone that is synonymous with healing.
 Everything from cellular structure to the purification of the vital organs is said to occur thanks to garnet.
 Another reason it has this stigma is it is thought to alleviate emotional disharmony, bringing the mind and body closer together.

 Garnet Stone Colors

 Aside from general properties, the different colors of the birthstone provide properties and meanings.
 Red is the most common shade of garnet, and it is well-represented by love.
-For one thing, it is a fiery stone that is thought to boost the libido.
+For one thing, it is a fiery stone thought to boost the libido.
 However, it’s more than sex.
-Red garnet is a symbol of commitment as brings warmth and devotion, trust and honesty.
+Red garnet is a symbol of commitment as it brings warmth and devotion, trust, and honesty.
 Red represents anger also, and this shade of garnet is said to feelings of anger, especially the ones aimed at yourself.

 What Garnet Represents

 Found throughout religious texts, the two representations that garnet embodies are light and life.
-In Jewish, Christian and Islamic holy books, the gem was described as doing both at different times throughout civilization.
+In Jewish, Christian, and Islamic holy books, the gem was described as doing both at different times throughout civilization.
 For example, Noah used a chunk of garnet to illuminate the Ark, according to accounts of the legend.
 Hebrew scriptures describe how Aaron’s breastplate was filled with garnet gemstones, Aaron being the first High Priest of the Israelites tasked with spreading the word of God.
 Christians also see garnet as a symbol of Jesus’ sacrifice when he gave his life.